Skip to content

 Māṇḍūkya Upaniṣad

-The Māṇḍūkyopaniṣad is the briefest but most profound of the principal Upaniṣads — a mere twelve verses that expound the full significance of Oṃ as comprising all states of consciousness: waking (jāgara), dreaming (svapna), deep sleep (suṣupti), and the fourth (turīya) which is the Self itself.
-Gauḍapāda’s celebrated Kārikā on this Upaniṣad is the earliest extant systematic work of Advaita Vedānta.
+The Māṇḍūkyopaniṣad is the briefest but most profound of the principal Upaniṣads - a mere twelve verses that expound the full significance of Oṃ as comprising all states of consciousness: waking, dreaming, deep sleep, and the fourth (turīya) which is the Self itself.
+Read the full study →

 Taittirīya Upaniṣad

 The Taittirīyopaniṣad belongs to the Kṛṣṇa Yajur Veda and is divided into three chapters (valli).
-The first deals with śikṣā (phonetics) and the secret of the connection between syllables.
-The second, the Ānandavallī, presents the famous teaching of the five kośas or “sheaths” covering the Self — from the physical (annamaya) to the bliss (ānandamaya).
-The third, the Bṛguvallī, recounts Bṛgu’s approach to his father Varuṇa for instruction, culminating in the realisation that Brahman is knowledge, bliss, and the support of all.
+It presents the famous teaching of the five kośas covering the Self and Bṛgu’s inquiry culminating in the realisation that Brahman is bliss.
+Read the full study →

 Aitareya Upaniṣad